martijnmeeldijk/TI-oplossingen/Semester 4/BA minor/Guide martijn/10_Logistic_Regression.md

 Ik veronderstel het antwoord de kans om een bepaalde eigenschap te hebben of niet, of nee.

 *different regression models to compare* klinkt ook wel logisch. frick.

+Aimée wist me weer een goede uitleg te geven:

+> Normally we think of logistic regression as a binary classifier.
+The equation takes the values for each instance as inputs x1, x2, x3, ... and outputs the probability that that instance belongs to the class.
+76% yes, for example.
+> In this case, we don't have only one class, so we actually have to create a different logistic regression equation for each class, then you'll plug an instance's values into each equation and get a probability that it belongs to that class, so 1st equation: 65% acc, 2nd equation: 35% good, 3rd equation: 4% unacc, 4th equation: 37% vgood.
+Then you choose the one with the highest percentage as the predicted class (here, acceptable).
+> So in short, each equation determines the probability of one of the possible classes.

 ## 3. What is the odds ratio for Unacceptable for Low Safety (using L2)?